 This was a great BBQ place at the Coronado Ferry Landing Marketplace, steps away from the San Diego Bay and sweeping views of Downtown San Diego.
 Our waitress was lovely and brought over a doodle pad that Little T enjoyed using while we waited for our meal.

 I ordered a pulled pork sandwich with baked beans and curly fries.
-And from the Lil’ Piggy’s BBQ kid’s menu, Little T had BBQ pulled pork and corn on the cob, two of his favorite foods so this was one of our favorite kid friendly restaurants during that San Diego vacation.
+And from the Lil’ Piggy’s BBQ kid’s menu, Little T had BBQ pulled pork and corn on the cob, two of his favorite foods so this was one of our favorite kid friendly restaurants.

 Phil’s BBQ Point Loma